CRAPTCHA-VITB/vtopExtension/README.md

 - **Navbar for Quick Navigation:**
   - Streamline your online academic journey with our Navbar, providing quick access to essential VTOP pages right from your home screen.

-- **Designed for VIT Bhopal Students:**
+- **Attendance Calculator:**
-  - Developed by VIT Bhopal students, for VIT Bhopal students.
-Tailored to meet the specific needs and preferences of the VIT Bhopal community.
+  - Calculates your attendance, and helps you track your classes left before you reach 75%(74.01% in VIT terms) or below.

-- **Optimized for Efficiency:**
+- **Marks Calculator:**
-  - Our VTOP Enhancer is designed to optimize your VTOP experience, making it more efficient and user-friendly.
+  - Creates a table cell below, to calculate your total marks , helpful in estimating your overall subject performance.

 - **Easy Installation:**
   - Hassle-free installation process, ensuring that you can start enjoying the enhanced VTOP experience in no time.

-- **Community-Driven Development:**
+- **Auto Updates:**
-  - Continuously updated and improved based on user feedback.
-Join our community and be a part of shaping the future of CRAPTCHA.
+  - As a part of shaping the future of CRAPTCHA, Updates are necessary.. and the extension will automatically check for any new updates available.

 and much more...